 It Leads to Better Productivity

 Wait a minute, you might be asking, how is making the bed going to increase my productivity?
 A fair question, and you’ll find the answer in the book, “The Power of Habit,” by Charles Duhigg.
-According to the book, daily bed making becomes a “keystone habit,” something that kickstarts a chain of other good decisions throughout the day, and gives you a sense of "taking charge."
+According to the author, daily bed making becomes a “keystone habit,” something that kickstarts a chain of other good decisions throughout the day, and gives you a sense of "taking charge."
 Duhigg claims that these keystone habits cumulatively lead to "a greater sense of well-being and stronger skills at sticking with a budget."
 Pretty impressive results for taking a minute or two to pull up the sheets and comforter.

 It Lowers Your Stress and Improves Your Mood